Actor George Clooney, a high-profile Biden supporter and fundraiser, asks president to leave race

 “This isn’t only my opinion; this is the opinion of every senator and congress member and governor that I’ve spoken with in private,” wrote Clooney.
 He's hosted several high-dollar Hollywood fundraisers, including for Biden last month.

-Clooney argued the party should pick a new nominee at its convention next month, saying the process would be “messy” but “wake up” voters in the party’s favor.
+Clooney argued the party should pick a new nominee at its convention next month, saying the process would be “messy” but “wake up” voters in the party’s favor, mentioning Vice President Kamala Harris and Govs.
+Wes Moore of Maryland, Gretchen Whitmer of Michigan and Gavin Newsom of California among those from who the country should now hear.

+Focusing much of his piece around Biden's age, Clooney noted differences he saw in the 81-year-old president during their recent Los Angeles event compared to years past.

+“It’s devastating to say it, but the Joe Biden I was with three weeks ago at the fund-raiser was not the Joe ‘big F-ing deal’ Biden of 2010," Clooney wrote.
+“He wasn’t even the Joe Biden of 2020.
+He was the same man we all witnessed at the debate.”

+Luminaries from the entertainment world have increasingly lined up to help Biden’s campaign.
+Leading up to the fundraiser, Clooney's name appeared on numerous fundraising missives from the campaign, which he called “the fight of our lives.”

+Representatives for Clooney did not immediately return a message seeking comment on insight into his decision, when precisely he had made it or how recently he had spoken with Biden.

-Biden has refused to end his reelection bid after his weak debate performance against presumptive Republican nominee Donald Trump.
+Biden has refused to end his reelection bid after his weak debate performance against presumptive Republican nominee Donald Trump on June 27.

+Kinnard reported from Chapin, South Carolina.
+She can be reached at http://twitter.com/MegKinnardAP